-In fall 2020, The Catholic University of America will launch its innovative new BA in Management program in Tucson.
-This program is directed by the University’s Metropolitan School of Professional Studies in collaboration with the Busch School of Business.
-We will deliver it locally in partnership with Pima Community College (PCC).
+In fall 2020, The Catholic University of America launched its innovative new BA in Management program in Tucson.
+This program is directed by the University’s Metropolitan School of Professional Studies.
+We deliver it locally in partnership with Pima Community College (PCC).

 Catholic University has a demonstrated track record of providing unique services to the Church, the nation, and the world.
 From 1912 to 1968, we operated a Program of Affiliation which, at its height, included 177 affiliated campuses across the country.
 The University provided these campuses with curricula, faculty training, and best practices.
 This program was discontinued in 1968 once these affiliated campuses could operate on their own.

 The undergraduate business degree program for students in Tucson is a 21st-century version of this historical commitment.
 We are committed to improving the lives of students, their families, and Tucson itself.